Eric Brewer (ice hockey): Tampa Bay Lightning

+With the NHL Collective Bargaining Agreement set to expire on September 15, 2012, the 2012–13 NHL lockout resulted in the postponement of the 2012–13 season until January 2013.
+Brewer did not play in Europe during the lockout, instead supporting the National Hockey League Players' Association (NHLPA) by participating in negotiations between the NHL and NHLPA.
+Upon the end of the lockout, Brewer started the season with a two-goal performance in the Lightning's season opening 6–3 victory against the Washington Capitals.
+Brewer finished the lockout-shortened season with twelve points while playing in all 48 games.

+Entering his fifteenth NHL season, Brewer continued his tenure with the Lightning with two years remaining on his contract.
+After Martin St. Louis was traded at the 2014 NHL trade deadline and Steven Stamkos replaced him as team captain, Brewer was named as an alternate captain for the rest of the 2013–14 NHL season.
+Having gone most of the season without a goal, Brewer scored his first of the season on March 20, 2014 in a 5–4 victory against the Ottawa Senators.
+In the Lightning's final home game of the regular season, Brewer scored two goals to help secure a 3–2 victory against the Columbus Blue Jackets in goaltender Kristers Gudļevskis's NHL debut.
+Brewer finished the regular season with seventeen points in 77 games played.
+Brewer appeared in all four games for the Lightning during the 2014 Stanley Cup playoffs as the team was swept in their first round series against the Montreal Canadiens.

 Anaheim Ducks

-On November 28, 2014, while in the final year of his contract with the Lightning, Brewer was traded to the Anaheim Ducks in exchange for a third-round pick in the 2015 NHL Entry Draft.
-At the time, Brewer had appeared in 17 games with the Lightning during the 2014–15 NHL season and had four assists on the year.
+On November 28, 2014, while in the final year of his contract with the Lightning, Brewer was traded to the Anaheim Ducks in exchange for a third-round pick in the 2015 NHL entry draft.
+At the time, Brewer had appeared in 17 games with the Lightning during the 2014–15 season and had four assists on the year.
 He finished his career with the Lightning having played in 246 games and scored ten goals and 46 assists.
 The next night, Brewer played in his first game with the Ducks, recording 15:07 in ice time in a 6–4 loss to the San Jose Sharks.
 On December 3, 2014, after playing in only two games for the Ducks, the team announced that Brewer was expected to miss four-to-six weeks after breaking a bone in his foot from a blocked shot.
 Brewer returned to the Ducks lineup two months later on February 3, 2015 against the Carolina Hurricanes and scored his first goal for Anaheim on February 8, 2015 against his former teammates in a 5–3 loss to the Tampa Bay Lightning.